 51 Things to do in NYC

-Feeling inspired for adventure and fun in the city that never sleeps?
+On the hunt for things to do in NYC?
+You're not alone!
+If you're feeling inspired for adventure and fun in the city that never sleeps, then read on!
 From intriguing American Art exhibits and awesome historic hotels near Grand Central Station to incredible views of the city skyline, the opportunities to discover fun things to do in New York City are endless.
 The more than 60 million visitors who visit this fascinating city filled with history, mystery, and excitement are a testament to the countless reasons to visit NYC.
 With that in mind, we’ve narrowed the list down so you don’t have to.
 Keep reading for our most highly recommended picks or check out things to do just outside NYC!

 1 | Relax at Brooklyn Bridge Park | Life really is a breeze when you hang out at Brooklyn Bridge Park!
 From bocce ball and kayaking to rock-climbing and soccer, spend a day under the NYC rays and let the hours pass you by.
 Adjacent to the East River, have a family ping-pong tournament at the outdoor ping-pong area or layout at Pier 4 Beach.
 The energetic park also exhibits local art from the Public Art Fund, as well as numerous other outdoor activities, including bird-watching, fishing, biking, volleyball, and even an environmental education center.
 When your stomach’s a grumbling, grab some evening grub at the waterfront restaurant, Fornino’s.